 Division of Administrative Services

-OFFICE OF CONTRACTS
+OFFICE OF HUMAN RESOURCES

-OFFICE OF TECHNOLOGY AND INFORMATION SERVICES
+OFFICE OF REAL ESTATE MANAGEMENT AND BUILDING SERVICES

 OFFICE OF ENGINEERING

 The Engineering and Construction team's mission is to address the needs outlined in DJJ's strategic plan for growth and development and its challenges by meeting the maintenance and repair needs in the agency's aging facilities.

 OFFICE OF ASSETS AND PROPERTY MANAGEMENT

 The Office of Assets and Property Management's mission is to establish operational procedures to account for agency assets.
 The Department of Juvenile Justice currently has approximately 37,000 total assets consisting of state-owned assets, leased computers and vehicles, state-owned vehicles and an assortment of office furnishings.

 OFFICE OF PROJECT MANAGEMENT

 The Department of Juvenile Justice (DJJ) Project Management Office (PMO) supports DJJ executives, stakeholders and customers by ensuring valuable project benefits.

 - Strategically: the PMO collaborates with the executive team and key stakeholders to ensure the suitable projects are selected and prioritized, that they align with agency strategies and goals, and that those projects can be appropriately funded and resourced for the best chance of success.